g-leech/argmin-gravitas/_posts/2019-12-10-supplements.markdown

 {%	include pills/links.html		%}

-In the last century, half a revolution happened: you can now buy <a href="{{thousands}}">many thousands of substances</a> that claim to promote health, and a couple of them do.
-The promise is of fine control over health: the prevention of idiosyncratic disorders, and/or aiming at the huge and murky area of "subclinical" human health problems, all the minor things that make life worse.
+In the last century, half a revolution happened: you can now buy <a href="{{thousands}}">many thousands of substances</a> that claim to promote health, and perhaps a couple of them do.

+The promise is to fine tune your health: to prevent idiosyncratic disorders, to treat the huge murky "subclinical" area of health problems, all the minor things that make life worse.
 And so <a href="{{uk}}">most UK adults</a> take supplements (about half of those multivitamins).
 Several problems with this:<br>

 1. _Absence of general evidence / Evidence of harm_.
 Many supposedly health-promoting substances have uselessly weak evidence.
 For instance, <a href="{{multi}}">frequent use of multivitamins</a> is probably somewhat harmful: they _increase_ mortality for the average user, maybe due to overdosing you with antioxidants. <br>